baskargroup/Arboretum/README.md

 For more extensive documentation of the training process and the significance of each hyperparameter, we recommend referencing the OpenCLIP and BioCLIP documentation, respectively.

+## Model weights

+**See the [ArborCLIP](https://huggingface.co/ChihHsuan-Yang/ArborCLIP) model card on HuggingFace to download the trained model checkpoints.**

+We released three trained model checkpoints in the [ArborCLIP](https://huggingface.co/ChihHsuan-Yang/ArborCLIP) model card on HuggingFace.
+These CLIP-style models were trained on [ARBORETUM-40M](https://baskargroup.github.io/Arboretum/) for the following configurations:

+- **ARBORCLIP-O:** Trained a ViT-B/16 backbone initialized from the [OpenCLIP's](https://github.com/mlfoundations/open_clip) checkpoint.
+The training was conducted for 40 epochs.
+- **ARBORCLIP-B:** Trained a ViT-B/16 backbone initialized from the [BioCLIP's](https://github.com/Imageomics/BioCLIP) checkpoint.
+The training was conducted for 8 epochs.
+- **ARBORCLIP-M:** Trained a ViT-L/14 backbone initialized from the [MetaCLIP's](https://github.com/facebookresearch/MetaCLIP) checkpoint.
+The training was conducted for 12 epochs.

+These models were developed for the benefit of the AI community as an open-source product.
+Thus, we request that any derivative products are also open-source.

 ## Model Validation

 For validating the zero-shot accuracy of our trained models and comparing to other benchmarks, we use the [VLHub](https://github.com/penfever/vlhub) repository with some slight modifications.